Build apps for Clover Station Duo 2 — Dual touch screen device

 Station Duo 2 comprises the following components:

-Customer-facing screen—8-inch HD display that is similar to the Clover Mini 3 and includes a relocated card slot for faster, more intuitive payments.
+• Customer-facing screen—An 8-inch HD display that is similar to the Clover Mini 3 and includes a relocated card slot for faster, more intuitive payments.

 Build apps

 Apps launch on the merchant-facing display.
-If your merchant-facing apps run on Clover Station 2018 or a Station Duo 1, they should run on Station Duo 2 when you adjust for the following:
+If your app runs on Clover Station 2018 or a Station Duo 1, the app should run on Station Duo 2 when you adjust for the following:

 Build and launch apps on the customer-facing display using: